 Podcast: Left at home.
+A short story performed by Joe Guay.
 Read the story online: Diluted by Jaime Balboa Follow us!

 When I was five years old my stepdad, Bill, found Precious as a stray kitten in the parking lot of his office and brought him/her home.
 We had him/her fixed at the appropriate time, but later, no one could remember which surgery had been performed.
 Was the cat spayed or neutered?
 We decided Precious was a girl—why else would we have named her Precious?
 And besides, don’t all cats seem inherently female?
 She was “precious” indeed.
 Solid white but for a black patch on top of her head between her ears, so little she slept … Continue reading Precious by Sarah Dickerson

 You Held My Hand And Walked Me Out Of The Water Sometimes I look at the photos of my parents before they were sick to try and find clues of the diseases to come.
 There’s one of them courtside at a Providence Friars basketball game, three days after Valentine’s Day.
 It’s a Thursday, a school night, timestamped 9:25 p.m.
 Mom must have skipped Survivor.
 It’s almost a year to the day before Dad’s official diagnosis.
 They look bold and bright.
 They belong together, they’re soulmates.
 And I cry.
 Mom chose “Grace” as her … Continue reading Room For Grace by Daniel Kenner